The Daily Oklahoman Building - Canvas Art by JimRode

 The Daily Oklahoman Building - an ink fusion by artist JimRode

 #FridayNightArt in Oklahoma

 The Daily Oklahoman Building was once where publishing was king.
-This art print of this stately building, circa 1910, sits in Automobile Alley in Downtown Oklahoma City.
+This art print of this stately building, circa 1910, sits in Automobile Alley in downtown Oklahoma City.

-20x30 ink-fused to aluminum metal by artist Jim Rode is $1979.
+20x30 ink-fused to aluminum metal by artist Jim Rode

 For acquisition, contact Jim Rode at Friday Night Art.